DaveEveritt/decision-maker/README.md

 - [x] restrict length of reasons to a reasonable length (110 chars)
 - [x] make favicon at [realfavicongenerator.net](https://realfavicongenerator.net/your-favicon-is-ready)

+Originally ported *to* Meteor *from* a pure Javascript prototype, then reverted *back to* JavaScript because… frameworks.

 <!-- ## Greame’s suggestion

 For the model, remove "for" and "against" to simplify.
 Just take the average or the weighted average if you add weights (0.0 - 1.0).
 For the interface, address each individual item in isolation to allow for a clear focus.
 You can present the summary on a separate page to avoid distraction.
 All handled via localstorage or similar. -->

----

-## Notes

-Originally ported *to* Meteor *from* a pure Javascript prototype, then reverted *back to* JavaScript because… frameworks.